bjornmeansbear/lectureScripts/WhatIsSGD.md

 Our sense of good or beautiful design is biased towards these modernist ideals; the same formal and conceptual ideals; as we can see around us, these concepts do not lead to all life flourishing.

-Bruce Sterling outlines four criteria for organizing objects:
+Design critic Bruce Sterling outlines three criteria for objects to keep in your time and space:

 - Beautiful Things
 - Sentimental Things
 - Utilitarian Things
-- Everything else.

-If an object falls into one of the first three categories (beautiful, sentimental, or utilitarian), keep it.
-If it falls into “Everything Else” be rid of it (or never make it to begin with!).

-I think “beauty” in these previous contexts encompasses all Sterling’s "keep" points.
-Sterling's everything else is the not beautiful, the un-sustainable.
+de Botton and Dacheswski' “Beauty” encompasses all three of Sterling’s "keep" points.

 To me, a hammer is utilitarian AND beautiful.
-To you, it might just be functional.
+To you, it might just be utilitarian.
 The paintings, drawings, and houseplants I find beautiful are what another might find ugly.
 The things I find sentimental are probably unique to me.

-This is okay.
+This mitigates the issue of using un-sustainable "beautiful" criteria -- we have some objectives to measure, utility, and personal subjectives, sentimentality.

-There will be enough overlaps between beauty, utility, and sentimentality that some common ground can be found.
+Is there enough overlap between beauty, utility, and sentimentality that some useful common "sustainable design" ground can be found?

-Sustainable graphic design’s "look" must take it’s cue from this: Anything that helps promote the flourishing of nature’s interconnected systems will look correct.

-Whether a viewer is turned on by the pure beauty or the utilitarian functionality of a solution matters not, what matters is what is communicated.

-That doesn’t require a particular style, material, or typeface
+## Biomimicry

+Biomimicry is a practice that learns from and mimics the strategies found in nature to solve human design challenges

 - Nature runs on sunlight.
 - Nature uses only energy it needs.